viniciuspjardim/color-beans/README.md

 Color Beans is a Tetris like blocks (called beans) game.
 While in Tetris the goal is to complete rows of blocks, in Color Beans the goal is to link beans of the same color.
-If there is at least 4 beans of the same color linked together, they will be freed (deleted) and the player will score.
+If there are at least 4 beans of the same color linked together, they will be freed (deleted) and the player will score.

 This game is a clone of Dr. Robotnik's Mean Bean Machine (called Puyo Puyo in Japan), but it does not use any assets or code from the original game.
-This is for learning and showcase purpose only.
+This is for learn and showcase purpose only.

 ## About